italosmoraes/heni.project/README.md

 - Find a better way to define `outputFields` for each resource type
 - Improve how one resolves the types coming from the harvard api
 - better handle incorrect FE input.
 At the moment the api just injects defaults
+- Resolve correlated items like `people`, which is a field for `Object`, and make that available to the FE
+- Further look at errors that could happen in fetching the harvard api, and properly handling them

 On the web-app:
 - better align the types with the api one. maybe making a shared types library